georgemaret/georgemaret/README.md

-# welcome to GDM's repo!
+# Welcome to GDM's profile!